MATHIEU LAB

 Picture

-OUR INTERESTS
+OUR RESEARCH

 By using genetic and molecular approaches, we investigate the underlying processes leading to the development of complex cardiovascular disorders (CVDs), which are major contributors to morbidity and mortality worldwide.
 We have interests into how common noncoding gene variants control gene expression and drive network signalling pathways leading to vascular atheroma and heart valve fibrocalcification.
 We use prioritization of potential novel therapeutic targets and causal inference to track the molecular phenome of CVDs.